shimondoodkin/groupbyfunctions/README.md

 # groupbyfunctions
 global, easy to use, group by functions on objects. like linq - but much more simple and functional javascript

-there are few function i used to copy paste to do  simplke jobs so i jecided to make them global functions and make a module from them
+Here are few function I used to copy paste to do simple jobs.

+So I decided to make them global and make a module from them.

 ``` npm install groupbyfunctions ```